Frequently Asked Questions

 How does the FAA regulate aircraft noise?

-The FAA regulates the maximum noise level that an individual civilian aircraft can emit through requiring aircraft to meet noise certification standards.
+The FAA regulates the maximum noise level that an individual civilian aircraft can emit by requiring aircraft to meet noise certification standards.
 For transport category aircraft and helicopters, these standards designate changes in maximum noise level requirements by "stage" designation.
 The U.S. noise standards are defined in the Code of Federal Regulations (CFR) Title 14 Part 36 - Noise Standards: Aircraft Type and Airworthiness Certification (14 CFR Part 36).
 Please visit the Aircraft Noise Levels & Stages page to learn more.

 Noise is sound that is unwanted and, when measured for its effect on people, considers the response of the human ear.
 The human ear hears sound pressures over a wide range but also perceives how loud a sound is differently depending on the pitch or frequency of the sound.